BJP trying to pitch Gujjars against Paharis in Jammu: Mehbooba | Politics

 PDP president Mehbooba Mufti alleged on Sunday that the BJP is trying to pitch Gujjars against Paharis in the Jammu region and appealed to the communities to stand united to foil its designs.

-''There is a lot of tension in the Pir Panjal region for the last few days since there is a talk of reservation to the Pahari community.
+''There is a lot of tension in the Pir Panjal region for the last few days since there is a talk of reservation for the Pahari community.
 Brothers have been turned into foes and they are baying for each other's blood.
-They are being made to fight against each other,'' Mufti told reporters here.
+They are being made to fight against each other,'' Mufti told reporters after a party function here.

 She was referring to reports of tension between the communities in the wake of claims in a section of the media that at a rally in Rajouri on Tuesday, Union Home Minister Amit Shah will announce reservation for the Pahari community in jobs and education.